republicprotocol/republic-go/README.md

-# X
+# Xing

 [![Build Status](https://travis-ci.org/republicprotocol/go-x.svg?branch=master)](https://travis-ci.org/republicprotocol/go-x)
 [![Coverage Status](https://coveralls.io/repos/github/republicprotocol/go-x/badge.svg?branch=master)](https://coveralls.io/github/republicprotocol/go-x?branch=master)

 > This library is a work in progress.

-The X library is an official reference implementation of the X Network overlay for the Republic Protocol, written in Go.
-It supports the calculation of the number of classes in the X Network, and the number of M Networks in the X Network.
+The Xing library is an official reference implementation of the Xing overlay network for the Republic Protocol, written in Go.
+It supports the calculation of the number of classes in the Xing Network, and the number of M Networks in the Xing Network.
 It also supports the assignment of classes and M Networks, based on an Epoch hash.

 More details on the inner workings of the X Network will be made available on the Republic Protocol Wiki in the future.